|Nutrition Facts (per serving)|

-These adorable two-bite cupcakes have been one of my Doda (Aunt) Ita's signature recipes for as long as I can remember.
+These adorable two-bite cupcakes are a favorite.
 Each scrumptious bite marries a chocolate cake base with rich, chocolate chip-studded vanilla cheesecake.
 The recipe can be doubled, and these little treats freeze well, so they're a great choice for entertaining or for catering baby naming or bris celebrations, engagement parties, or graduations.

 - For the Chocolate Cake Mixture: